JaanJacob/myFirstGit/README.md

   _First Git for Software Frameworks course._

 ## Install Instructions
-  1. download git in you personal computer.
+  1. Download git in you personal computer.
   2. Use git clone command to clone this repository.
   3. Make changes and commit the changes.